hdtodd/WP_433/docs/WP_install.md

 *  The MPL3115 temperature/barometer sensor
 *  The Adafruit DHT20-ADT20 temperature/humidity sensor
-*  Multiple DS18B20 thermal sensors
+*  Multiple DS18B20 thermal sensors, likely the 1m cable versions
 *  The OSEPP Light-01 light sensor.

 The WS_433 code supports the use of any combination of these sensors.
 If no sensor is found, WP_433 simply reports the voltage of the Arduino power supply and a fictional value for light intensity.